#include

 Hello!

-Preprocessor macros are usable within modules, but cannot normally be exported from a module.
+Preprocessor macros can be used within modules, but cannot normally be exported from a module.
 There is an exception, which we’ll cover later in this lesson, but under normal circumstances, #define

-directives are restricted to just the file module file where they’re used:
+directives are restricted to just the module file where they’re created:

 // Greetings.cppm